Noah Starkey

 Noah Starkey (born February 19, 1997) is an American professional basketball player for the Oklahoma City Blue of the NBA G League.
 He played college basketball for the Southern Nazarene Crimson Storm.

 High school career

-Starkey attended Central Christian School at Hutchinson, Kansas, where he averaged 19 points, 13.4 rebound and 4.7 blocks as a senior, being named All-State and Most Outstanding Player at the state tournament.
+Starkey attended Central Christian School at Hutchinson, Kansas, where he averaged 19 points, 13.4 rebounds and 4.7 blocks as a senior, being named All-State and Most Outstanding Player at the state tournament.

 College career

-Starkey played college basketball at Southern Nazarene where he averaged 14,9 points, 7,6 rebounds and 2,0 blocks, being named GAC Defensive Player of the Year for the second straight season.
+Starkey played college basketball at Southern Nazarene where he averaged 14.9 points, 7.6 rebounds and 2.0 blocks, being named GAC Defensive Player of the Year for the second straight season.
 He finished his college career with 187 total blocks, becoming both the all-time leader in school's history, as well as second in GAC history while earning the single season record with 64.

 Professional career

 FC Porto (2019–2020)

 After going undrafted in the 2019 NBA draft, Starkey signed with FC Porto of the Liga Portuguesa de Basquetebol on July 24, 2019, averaging 7.1 points and 4.5 rebounds in eight games.